In my opinion, taking time to learn how to pose, and to use angles in photo shoots can make or break a picture.

 Mood & Tones Affect Model Photo Shoots

 Another thing you should know.
 This one’s kind of obvious.
-Always know the mood and the tone of the photo shoot, because, if the photo shoots kind of depressing, you don’t want to be like this because that’s not depressing.
+Always know the mood and the tone of the photo shoot, because, if the photo shoot becomes kind of depressing, you don’t want to be like this because that’s not depressing.

 You need to play the part, you need to look sad.
 That’s the mood.
 This is going to determine all your facial expressions – and even the angles.

 Typically, when you’re sad, you’re more enclosed.
 You’re not more so like outwards.
 All fears.